heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 After this block/callback is called, the system automatically flushes & routes messages as described above.

 Bloom {% cite Bloom --file langs-consistency %}, a research language developed at UC Berkeley, has a similar programming model to the one described above.
 Execution is broken up into a series of "timesteps".
 In the above example, one "timestemp" would be the execution of one `on_five_second_interval` function.
-Bloom, like the theoretical system above, automatically flushes and populates the buffers before and after each timestep.
+Bloom, like the theoretical system above, automatically flushes and populates certain buffers before and after each timestep.
 In the above example, 5 seconds was an arbitrary amount of time.
 In Bloom, timesteps (rounds of evaluation) are logical tools - they may happen every second, 10 seconds, etc. Logically, it shouldn't affect how your program executes.
 In reality, Bud's timesteps correspond to evaluation iterations.
 Your code is evaluated, executed, and the process repeats.

 So what does a Bloom program look like?
 Bloom's prototypal implementation is called Bud and is implemented in Ruby.
 There are two main parts to a Bloom program:
 1. User defined buffers: rather than the four buffers I gave you above, Bloom users can define their own buffers.
 There are different types of buffers depending on the behavior you desire:
   * `channel`: Above, `recv_buffer` and `send_buffer` would be considered channels.
 They facilitate sending network messages to and from other nodes.
 Like the messages above, messages sent into these channels contain a "location-specifier", which tells Bloom where the message should be sent.
 If you wanted to send a message to `A`, you could push the message `(@A, 10)` into your send buffer (in Ruby, `["@A", 10]`).
 The `@` denotes the location-specifier.
+At the end of the timestep (or callback execution in the above example), these buffers are flushed.
   * `table`: Above, `saved_buffer` would be considered a table.
-The contents of tables persist across timesteps.
+The contents of tables persist across timesteps, which means tables are never flushed.
 2. Code to be executed at each timestep.
 A Bloom (Bud) program can be seen as the inside of the block passed to `on_five_second_interval`.
 In fact, it looks very similar, as we'll see.

 For the purposes of this chapter, let's assume `stdin_input_buffer` is a special kind of channel in which are sent in via `stdin`.
 Let's also assume this channel exists in all Bloom programs.